SimformSolutionsPvtLtd/SSCustomEditTextOutLineBorder/README.md

 Getting Started
 ------------------------
-CustomEdittextOulinedBorder is a small kotlin library.
-It's same as Material Design Outlined Box but it's with some dynamic feature for error display, different stroke color, with hint and lable.
+CustomEditTextOulinedBorder is a small kotlin library.
+It's same as Material Design Outlined Box but it's with some dynamic feature for error display, dynamic stroke color, dynamic lable color, lable and hint both in EditText.

 ### Gradle Dependency
 * Add the JitPack repository to your project's build.gradle file